Major welfare changes not planned

 An expert working group would be set up, and the Government had also asked benefit advocate groups to be involved, she said.

-Next story in Political: Govt 'still focused' on housing supply
+Next story in Politics: Govt 'still focused' on housing supply

 Copyright © 2014, Radio New Zealand